cahaberly/ServerProject/README.md

 This correction was needed to point the client_secrets.json to the correct location on the server.

+Created an `.htaccess` file in `/var/www/html` so the `.git` directory would not be accesible by the public

 ## Installed the following software

 apache2